JizongL/jizongL.github.io/_posts/2015-10-5-small-group-wbc.md

 #### cause of death

 Patients often succumb to the complications of thrombocytopenia (bleeding) and neutropenia (infection).
-The outlook is even grimmer in t-MDS, which has a median survival of only 4 to 8 months.
+The outlook is even grimmer in t-MDS, which has a median survival of only 4 to 8 months. **bleeding is the major cause**

 In t-MDS, cytopenias tend to be more severe and progression to AML is often rapid.